epistrephein/rarbg/CONTRIBUTING.md

 submitting bug reports and feature requests, to improving the documentation, or writing code which can be incorporated into the codebase.

-In these guidelines, you will find descriptions of some of the most common scenarios related to contributing and a bit of information on how to proceed to make sure that your submission can be evaluated swiftly and properly.
+In these guidelines, you will find the most common scenarios related to contributing and information on how to proceed to make sure that your submission can be evaluated swiftly and properly.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the